ravish0007/ravish0007.github.io/posts/tmux/index.rst

 I encountered `tmux <https://github.com/tmux/tmux>`_ when I was looking for a method to run stuff in the background (mitigating ssh session termination).
 I later found out that it can do terminal multiplexing which is super impressive.
 It was quite some time ago.

-I was only able to do,
+Previously, I was only able to,
  - Create horizontal and vertical panes
  - Move between panes using prefix-o
  - Create sessions and attach/detach them (confusing numbers)